• Skip to main content

 Large Pot of Marinara Sauce with peppers, onions, fennel and Sausage links.

-Sausage, Peppers and Onions Pasta is a hearty marinara sauce, full of sliced veggies like fennel, onion, bell pepper and big slices of Italian Sausage links.
+Sausage, Peppers and Onions Marinara Pasta is a hearty tomato sauce, full of sliced veggies like fennel, onion, bell pepper and big slices of Italian sausage links.
 This is a seriously bold and chunky tomato sauce, the perfect variation to pasta night!

 5 from 1 vote